TheUltimateKrtek/GUI-Entity-Framework/README.md

 ### DbContext class

 This class is used as a connection to the database.
 We will be referencing it a lot, whenever we try to interact with the database.
+We are using port 5433 so you can change it to your own port of your database.

 ```csharp
 using Microsoft.EntityFrameworkCore;